 \section{Introduction}

-A main target of high energy physics is to test the standard model (SM) and to search for new physics (NP) beyond the SM \cite{CEPC-SPPC,ILC,HI-LHC} after the discovery of the Higgs boson~\cite{CMS2012,ATLAS2012}.
+One of the main goals of high energy physics is to test the standard model (SM) and to search for new physics (NP) beyond the SM \cite{CEPC-SPPC,ILC,HI-LHC} after the discovery of the Higgs boson~\cite{CMS2012,ATLAS2012}.
 Before the collision energy of the center of mass of the running collider reaches the threshold energy of new physics, the SM theoretical predictions of various physical observations should be accurately calculated~\cite{Heinrich2021}.
-In order to predict the observables precisely, one should evaluate Feynman integrals exactly in the time-space dimension $D=4-2\varepsilon$~\cite{tHooft1979} at first.
+In order to predict the observables precisely, one should evaluate Feynman integrals exactly in the spacetime dimension $D=4-2\varepsilon$~\cite{tHooft1979} at first.

 Taking Feynman integrals as the generalized hypergeometric functions~\cite{Regge1967}, one finds that the $D-$module of a Feynman diagram~\cite{Nasrollahpoursamami2016} is isomorphic to Gel'fand-Kapranov-Zelevinsky (GKZ) $D-$module~\cite{Gelfand1987,Gelfand1988,Gelfand1988a,Gelfand1989,Gelfand1990}.
-Correspondingly Feynman integrals satisfy the systems of holonomic linear partial differential equations (PDEs)~\cite{Kashiwara1976} whose singularities are determined by the Landau singularities.
+Correspondingly the Feynman integral satisfies a system of holonomic linear partial differential equations (PDEs)~\cite{Kashiwara1976} whose singularities are determined by the Landau singularities.